-Pursuant to Section 24-35-115, C.R.S., the Department of Revenue audits royalties associated with oil, gas, and mineral mining activity on federal, state, and private land.
-Audits are conducted by a unique work group in the Department that statutorily can have no other duties (Section 24-35-115 (2), C.R.S.).
-Federal funds are from the Federal Minerals Management Service (MMS) as the Department conducts audits on their behalf (lands under the control of the Department of the Interior pursuant to Public Law 102-154, and the Federal Oil and Gas Royalty Management Act of 1982 as amended by the Royalty Simplification and Fairness Act of 1996).
+Pursuant to Section 24-35-115, C.R.S., the Department audits royalties associated with oil, gas, and mineral mining activity on federal, state, and private land.
+Audits are conducted by a unique work group in the Department that statutorily has no other duties (Section 24-35-115 (2), C.R.S.).
+The Federal Minerals Management Service (MMS) funds the Department to conduct audits on their behalf (lands under the control of the Department of the Interior pursuant to Public Law 102-154 and the Federal Oil and Gas Royalty Management Act of 1982 as amended by the Royalty Simplification and Fairness Act of 1996).
 Other fund sources include transfer appropriations from the State Land Board and Oil and Gas Conservation Commission (both programs in the Department of Natural Resources) for audits conducted pursuant to Section 24-35-115 (3), C.R.S.
 The majority of the appropriation originates with the federal government and can change every year.